headforwards-spd/headforwards-website/src/pages/info-pages/proof-of-concept.md

 title: Proof of concept
 summary:
   image: /uploads/dsc08186.jpg
-  text: "To prove whether a software idea can be built in the real world, what
+  text: To prove whether a software idea can be built in the real world, what
-    technologies should be used and whether the software is likely to be adopted by its intended users. "
+    technologies should be used and whether the software is likely to be adopted by its intended users.
 parent: what-we-do
 components:
   - type: image-copy-component